 Terms Definitions interest, dividends or other income on or value accruing from or generated by such funds or other assets, and any other assets which potentially may be used to obtain funds, goods or services.
 Identification data The term identification data refers to reliable, independent source documents, data or information.
 Intermediary financial institution Please refer to the IN to Recommendation 16.
 International organisations International organisations are entities established by formal political agreements between their member States that have the status of international treaties; their existence is recognised by law in their member countries; and they are not treated as resident institutional units of the countries in which they are located.
 Examples of international organisations include the United Nations and affiliated international organisations such as the International Maritime Organisation; regional international organisations such as the Council of Europe, institutions of the European Union, the Organization for Security and Cooperation in Europe and the Organization of American States; military international organisations such as the North Atlantic Treaty Organization, and economic organisations such as the World Trade Organisation or the Association of Southeast Asian Nations, etc. Law Please refer to the Note on the Legal Basis of requirements on Financial Institutions and DNFBPs.
-Legal arrangements Legal arrangements refers to express trusts and other similar legal arrangements.
-Examples of other similar arrangements (for AML/CFT purposes) may include but are not limited to fiducie, certain types of Treuhand, fideicomiso and Waqf.
-91 Legal persons Legal persons refers to any entities other than natural persons that can establish a permanent customer relationship with a financial institution or otherwise own property.
+Legal arrangements Legal arrangements refers to express trusts or other similar legal arrangements.
+Examples of other similar arrangements (for AML/CFT purposes) include fiducie, treuhand and fideicomiso.
+Legal persons Legal persons refers to any entities other than natural persons that can establish a permanent customer relationship with a financial institution or otherwise own property.
 This can include companies, bodies corporate, foundations, anstalt, partnerships, or associations and other relevantly similar entities.
 Money laundering offence References (except in Recommendation 3) to a money laundering offence refer not only to the primary offence or offences, but also to ancillary offences.
+Money or value transfer service Money or value transfer services (MVTS) refers to financial services that involve the acceptance of cash, cheques, other monetary instruments or other stores of value and the payment of a corresponding sum in cash or other form to a beneficiary by means of a communication, message, transfer, or through a clearing network to which the MVTS provider belongs.
+Transactions performed by such services can involve one or more intermediaries and a final payment to a third